Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Results

-Except for symmetry-forbidden transitions, the FC contribution is found to be dominant compared to the HT contribution for all states and all cations considered.
+Except for symmetry-forbidden transitions, the FC contribution is found to be dominant compared to the HT contribution for all transitions and all cations considered.
 However, the HT contribution becomes non negligible in some cases, especially for Py$^+$ where it can amount to more than a fifth of the total oscillator strength.
-For all states, the HT contribution increases with increasing effective temperature.
-Such an increase varies in magnitude depending on the cation and electronic state, and can be relatively minor (18\% for the D$_3$ state of Py$^+$) or conversely quite strong (166\% for the D$_2$ state of Np$^+$).
+For all transitions, the HT contribution increases with increasing effective temperature.
+Such an increase varies in magnitude depending on the cation and transition, and can be relatively minor (18\% for the D$_0$ $\rightarrow$ D$_3$ transition of Py$^+$) or conversely quite strong (166\% for the D$_0$ $\rightarrow$ D$_2$ transition of Np$^+$).
 These variations arise from differences in the transition dipole moment surface.
-Specifically, electronic excited states where the transition dipole moment varies the most with low-frequency vibrational modes are found to exhibit the largest increase as a function of the effective temperature.
-For the D$_1$ states, which are forbidden by symmetry, the HT contribution to the oscillator strength does not vanish but remains small compared to the FC oscillator strength of symmetry-allowed states.
-For instance, in the case of Np$^+$, the total oscillator strength for the D$_1$ state is about a hundred times weaker than that of the D$_2$ state.
-Such a difference is illustrated in Fig.~\ref{fig:ABS}, showing the simulated absorption spectrum for Np$^+$ obtained using Eq.~(\ref{eq:absspectrum}) and assuming a 0~K equilibrium temperature, the individual peaks being convoluted with a 400~\cm\ Gaussian function for a better comparison with the experimental spectrum of Bally and coworkers.\cite{bally1998electronic}
+Specifically, transition where the transition dipole moment varies the most with low-frequency vibrational modes are found to exhibit the largest increase as a function of the effective temperature.
+For the D$_0$ $\rightarrow$ D$_1$ transitions, which are forbidden by symmetry, the HT contribution to the oscillator strength does not vanish but remains small compared to the FC oscillator strength of symmetry-allowed transitions.
+For instance, in the case of Np$^+$, the total oscillator strength for the D$_0$ $\rightarrow$ D$_1$ transition is about two orders of magnitude weaker than that of the D$_0$ $\rightarrow$ D$_2$ transition.
+Such a difference is illustrated in Fig.~\ref{fig:ABS}, showing the simulated absorption spectrum for Np$^+$ obtained using Eq.~(\ref{eq:absspectrum}) and assuming a 0~K equilibrium temperature, the individual peaks being convoluted with a 400~\cm\ Gaussian function.